pangenome/spodgi/README.md

 Currently it exposes any [Odgi](https://github.com/vgteam/odgi) genome variation graph via SPARQL a W3C standard query language.
 At the moment this is read only mode, and one can not modify the graph using SPARQL update yet.

+# Benefit

+Any Odgi file is now a SPARQL capable database!
+No translation or extra storage required.
+Ready for use by [FAIR accessors](https://peerj.com/articles/cs-110/).

 # Help wanted

 This is a hobby for me, but could be very useful for others so please join and hack on this ;)